arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 `POST <ENGINE_URL>/v1/wcc`

+The weakly connected component algorithm determines all disjoint groups of vertices that are connected by at least one edge, ignoring edge directions.

-A _weakly connected component_ in a directed graph is a maximal subgraph such that there is a path between each pair of vertices where we can walk also against the direction of edges.
-More formally, it is a connected component (see the definition above) in the underlying undirected graph, i.e., in the undirected graph obtained by adding an edge from vertex B to vertex A (if it does not already exist), if there is an edge from vertex A to vertex B.
+In other words, each weakly connected component is a maximal subgraph such that there is a path between each pair of vertices where one can also follow edges against their direction in a directed graph.

 Parameters:
 - `graph_id`